-- 1. [Blank] The Parties did not reach agreement on this provision. - 2.
-[Blank] The Parties did not reach agreement on this provision. - 3.
-This process is not intended to address misconduct. - 4.
+- 2. The objective of the performance improvement process is to improve the bargaining unit employee's performance and be corrective in nature for bargaining unit employees to achieve expectations. - 3.
+This process is not intended to address misconduct.
+(Union Proposal 10.8.15; same as current CBA) - 4.
 Performance deficiencies should be addressed as soon as they become evident.
 Many deficiencies may be addressed through interactions between the bargaining unit employee and rating official. - 5.
 A Performance Improvement Plan (PIP) is designed to assist bargaining unit employees in achieving expectations.
 A PIP may be issued at any time during the performance period and not only at the mid-cycle or end-of-year review. - 6.
 Management will hold a meeting with the bargaining unit employee to issue and discuss the PIP.
 As part of the PIP discussion process, the bargaining unit employee will be afforded the opportunity to make verbal or written comments.
 The bargaining unit employee and management official will sign and date the PIP, indicating that the bargaining unit employee has received a copy.
-Upon request, a bargaining unit employee may have a personal representative present during a meeting at which the PIP is issued, provided that securing such representative does not unreasonably delay the issuance of the PIP.

-- 7. PIPs issued to bargaining unit employees will, at a minimum, contain the following elements: - a) Identification of the area(s) in which the bargaining unit employee's performance is in need of improvement; - b) An explanation and/or examples of the specific duties which are not being performed adequately; - c) Actions required for the bargaining unit employee to demonstrate satisfactory performance; - d) A statement that the bargaining unit employee will be given a minimum of sixty (60) calendar days to demonstrate improvement in performance; - e) A description of the type(s) of assistance TSA will make available (e.g., formal and/or on-the-job training, increased supervision); - f) A warning of the possible consequences of unimproved performance. - 8.
+Upon request, a bargaining unit employee may have a personal representative present during a meeting at which the PIP is issued, provided that securing such representative does not unreasonably delay the issuance of the PIP. - 7.
+PIPs issued to bargaining unit employees will, at a minimum, contain the following elements: - a) Identification of the area(s) in which the bargaining unit employee's performance is in need of improvement; - b) An explanation and/or examples of the specific duties which are not being performed adequately; - c) Actions required for the bargaining unit employee to demonstrate satisfactory performance; - d) A statement that the bargaining unit employee will be given a minimum of sixty (60) calendar days to demonstrate improvement in performance; - e) A description of the type(s) of assistance TSA will make available (e.g., formal and/or on-the-job training, increased supervision); - f) A warning of the possible consequences of unimproved performance. - 8.
 For a bargaining unit employee on a PIP, the rating official will keep the bargaining unit employee informed of his/her progress by means of written or oral counseling.
 At the end of the PIP period, the bargaining unit employee's performance will be reviewed by the rating official.
-If the rating official determines that the bargaining unit employee satisfied the requirements of the PIP and improved performance to an acceptable level, the rating official may end the PIP at that time. - 9.
-One rating official will issue and monitor the PIP.
+If the rating official determines that the bargaining unit employee satisfied the requirements of the PIP and improved performance to an acceptable level, the rating official may end the PIP at that time.

+9. One rating official will issue and monitor the PIP.
 This rating official should have direct knowledge of the bargaining unit employee's deficiencies.
 However, in the case of rotating bargaining unit employees and/or rating officials, the rating official issuing the PIP may, subsequent to issuing the PIP, consult with, and be provided with input from, other rating officials who will directly supervise the bargaining unit employee's work during the PIP period.